kbeckmann/verifuck/README.md

 Because why not?

 Verifuck is a verilog implementation of Brainfuck.
-It reads a brainfuck program from SPI Flash and executes it.
+Currently it executes code directly from the block ram, future will support executing from SPI flash.
 UART rx/tx is used for stdin/stdout.

 ## Features
-- UART rx/tx
+- [X] Built to run on the icestick (iCE40-HX1K-TQ144)
-- Supports reading a program from SPI flash
+- [X] UART tx
-- Built to run on the icestick (iCE40-HX1K-TQ144)
+- [ ] UART rx

-## Architecture
+- [X] Execute code directly from preconfigured block ram

-(far from true right now)
+- [ ] Execute code from SPI flash
-4kB program size
+- [X] Loop stack implemented using registers
-4kB data size (1024 32-bit words)
+- [ ] Loop stack implemented using block ram (will support deeper stacks and shorter wires)

 ## Intructions
 ```